-Students in this course must obtain the following materials from the NJIT bookstore or through any of the commercial on-line dealers.
+Students in this course must obtain the following materials from the NJIT bookstore or

 Required: Text: Environmental Law Handbook, current ed. (current edition: 24th edition, 2019) Bernan Press a subsidiary of Rowan and Littlefield MD (available in the NJIT bookstore; order online from NJIT by going to bkstr@njit.edu, or from other vendors).
 If you can't get the current ed.
 24th, the 23nd or recent earlier ed.'s will suffice.